-If visits to your physical locations – like hotels, car dealerships, restaurants and retail shops – are important to your business, you can use conversion tracking to help you see how your ad clicks and viewable impressions influence shop visits.
+If visits to your physical locations – like hotels, auto dealerships, restaurants and retail shops – are important to your business, you can use shop visits conversion tracking to help you see how your ads influence shop visits.

 - See which campaigns, keywords and devices drive the most shop visits to your business

-- Understand your return on investment (ROI) and make more informed decisions about your ad creatives, spend, bid strategies and other elements of your campaigns
+- Understand the full impact of your return on investment (ROI) and make more informed decisions about your ad creatives, spend, bid strategies and other elements of your campaigns

 How it works